activeldap/activeldap/doc/text/tutorial.md

 (Note: nil is just there to make the output cleaner...)
 ```

-TIP: If you weren't sure what the distinguished name attribute was for Group,
+TIP: If you weren't sure what the distinguished name attribute was for
-you could also do the following:
+`Group`, you could also do the following:

 ```text
 irb> me.groups.each { |group| p group.id };nil